-If the card is no longer in the passenger compartment when you try to switch the engine off, the message "NO KEYCARD PRESS AND HOLD" appears on the instrument panel: press button 1 for longer than 2 seconds.
+If the card is no longer in the passenger compartment when you try to switch the engine off, the message "NO KEYCARD PRESS AND HOLD" appears on the instrument panel; press the button 1 for longer than two seconds.

-With the engine switched off, any accessories being used (radio, etc.) will continue to function for approximately 10 minutes brake servo, power-assisted steering, etc. and the passive safety devices such as air bags and pretensioners will no longer operate.
+With the engine switched off, any accessories being used (radio, etc.) will continue to function for approximately 10 minutes.